Squid Fishing UK |11 tips for jigging at midnight

 The two mistakes to watch out for are casting and reeling straight back in in a straight line.
 That’s not what squid are about.
 For some reason they love to hit falling lures.
 Squid jigs fall slowly, and squid can move very fast.
 They normally take the lure when your line is a little slack.
 This may be why the fancier squid jigs work better – they may glide and fall in a more natural way.
 The Japanese designers take these details seriously.

-In the centre of the squid between the legs and tentacles, is a beak-like mouth which looks and feels exactly like that of a parrot.
+In the centre of the squid between the legs and tentacles, is a beak-like mouth.
+It looks and feels exactly like that of a parrot.
 Squid feeds by biting lots of small chunks out of their prey once they’ve grabbed them.
 Poor little pollack start their day as happy fish cruising the kelp and end up looking like catfood stuffed inside a white condom.
 These mouths can cut through the cork on the handle of a fishing rod (I’ve seen it) and a bigger one could do much worse…

 #6 Bring a landing net or drop net